August 5, 2024

 Part Seven What are the Continuing Education Requirements for a Home Health Aide?

-Generally, for an individual to renew their home health aide certification, they will need to fill out an application, complete a specific number of CEU hours, and pay a nominal fee.
+Generally, for an individual to renew their home health aide certification, they must complete an application, complete a specific number of CEU hours, and pay a nominal fee.
 Each state has particular requirements, and it is essential to check with the state before applying for renewal.

-Federal law requires home health aides to complete a minimum of twelve continuing education hours every calendar year.
+Federal law requires home health aides to complete at least twelve continuing education hours every calendar year.

 Part Eight Resources for Home Health Aides

-Check out these resources to find out more information on becoming a home health aide.
+Check out these resources for more information on becoming a home health aide.

 1. National Association for Home Care & Hospice